jon49/child-spaced-repetition/README.md

 <!-- Page specific HTML goes here -->
 ```

+> Note that you will need an `init()` method in your Controller.
+This method will be called when the Controller Starts

 Since controllers are included by the router and not the Auto Loader, the class name doesn't need to match the filename.
 So naming your contollers `class Controller` is okay.
 The purpose of the controller is to organize the page-specific code including orchestrating Models and Views.

 All controllers should extend some higher level controller, in this case we're extending `AppController`.
 This means that your code has a ton of features built into the controller without you having to do extra work.
 The `AppController` in this case sets up views and renders the views for you automatically.
 We'll talk about how Controllers work with Views later in this document.